prototyp3-dev/cartesapp/README.md

 ## Running

-You can run a cartesi rollups node on a local devnet with
+After building the snapshot, you can run a cartesi rollups node on a local devnet with:

 ```shell
 cartesapp node